Type text, add images, blackout confidential details, add comments, highlights and more.

 A certified copy is a duplicated version of an original document that has been verified by an authorized individual.
 This verification process confirms that the copy is an accurate representation of the original, making it a legally acceptable substitute in various official and legal contexts.

-What is the difference between a notarized copy and a certified copy?
+What is the purpose of a certified true copy?

 Related links